DevRezaur/java-collections/README.md

 * Dynamic size
 * Allows duplicate and null value
 * Can not use primitive data type (int, float, double, string)
+* Best for storing and accessing data

+# LinkedList

+LinkedList is a class that implements **List** interface.
+The functionality and behaviour of LinkedList class is similar to **ArrayList**. main difference is in their internal implementation.
+ArrayList uses regular array and LinkedList uses actual linked list as the internal implementation.

+* Implements List interface
+* Internal data structure is doubly linked list
+* Dynamic size
+* Allows duplicate and null value
+* Can not use primitive data type (int, float, double, string)
+* Best for manipulating data